 This morning, it’s a ten minute drive to another country – Vatican City!
 With our expert local guide, we’ll tour the Vatican Museums, a massive collection of ancient Greek sculptures, medieval tapestries and Renaissance paintings.

+Our visit starts in the Sistine Chapel, the room where the Pope is elected.
 Next we visit St. Peter’s Basilica, by far the largest church in Christendom.
-We’ll see Michelangelo’s Pietà, sculpted when he was just 24 years old, as well as Bernini’s seven story bronze canopy located above the main altar.
+We’ll see Michelangelo’s Pieta`, sculpted when he was just 24 years old, as well as Bernini’s seven-story bronze canopy located above the main altar.

 (Please note that the visit of St. Peter’s Basilica is subject to availability based on the events planned by the Pope.)